Rutherglen Glencairn F.C.: Final league positions

 Rutherglen Glencairn's recent final league positions are shown in the table below:

-Cup progression

-Rutherglen Glencairn's recent cup progress is shown in the table below:

-2009–10 championship winning team

-After winning the 2008–09 Central District League Championship, Glencairn entered Super League Division One with the almost the same team in 2009–10.
-They won this too, thus securing a place in the Premier Division for the first time.
-The 2009–10 winning side was:

-Soon after the end of the 2009–10 season, Glencairn's joint managers moved to new managerial positions elsewhere and several players from the 2009–10 team followed them.

 Youth Development

 Willie Harvey became the new manager before the start of the 2010–11 Super Premier League Season and established under-21 and under-19 teams under youth team manager Alex McArthur.
 The under-21 team competes in West of Scotland Under 21 League Division One, and the under-19 team in the Cumbernauld & Kilsyth District League.
 To emphasise the importance of youth development, Harvey said, "Every now and again you find a real gem.
 Somewhere down the line you will find someone who can have a good, strong career.
 We want to be the side that clubs are trying to poach players from but at the same time we will have first dibs on the best players coming through."

 The 2012–13 season was one to remember for the young Glens.
 Managers Andy McFadyen and Alex McArthur, as well as coach George Fortheringham, led the 21s to winning the treble, a historic moment for the club.
 An unforgettable night at Glencairn's home pitch saw a Rutherglen last minute equaliser against Knightswood in the final game of the season clinch the West of Scotland Premier League for the first time in the club's history.
 The Glens also went on to win the League Cup in style after defeating Goldenhill in a 4–1 encounter played at Shettleston.
 Finally the boys wrapped up an emphatic season with a penalty shoot out victory against Knightswood in the West of Scotland Cup final.